 - Bring your dog in for treatment

 These treatments can be expensive and cause pet parents even more stress.
-Dog insurance can help cover the costs of testing, treatment, and medication.2 This lets pet owners focus on caring for their ill pet.
+Dog insurance can help cover the costs of testing, treatment, and medication.
+This lets pet owners focus on their dog’s health.